 Please navigate to Target Designer to define the Target.
 In this example, we are using the existing SQL table as our target definition.
 So, go to the Targets menu and select the Import from Database.. option as shown below.

 Please select the ODBC connection that will connect the Informatica with the SQLTest Database.
-In order to create a new one, please refer the Informatica ODBC Connection article.
+To create a new one, please refer to the Informatica ODBC Connection article.

-From the below screenshot you can observe that we are selecting the DeplicateCust table from our SQLTest database.
-You can refer to Create Target table using Source Definition to understand the process of creating a target definition
+Here, we are selecting the DeplicateCust table from our SQLTest database.
+You can refer to Create Target table using Source Definition

 Step 3: Create Mapping to move data from one Database to another in Informatica

-To create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+To create a new mapping, Please navigate to the Mappings menu in and select the Create.. option.

-This will open the Mapping Name window to write a unique name for this mapping.
-Let me write m_move_data_from_SQL_to_sql and click OK button.
+It will open the Mapping Name window to write a unique name for this mapping.
+Let me write m_move_data_from_SQL_to_sql and click the OK button.

-Drag and drop the Customers source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer Source Qualifier Transformation article
+Drag and drop the Customer’s source definitions from Sources folder to the mapping designer.
+Once you drag the source, the Power Center designer automatically creates the Source Qualifier Transformation for you.

-Next, Drag and drop the target definition from Targets folder to the mapping designer.
-Next, connect the source qualifier with the target definition.
-Please use the Autolink.. option to connect them.
+Next, Drag and drop the target definition from the Targets folder to the mapping designer.
+Next, connect the source qualifier with the target definition using the Autolink.. option.

 Let us Save, and Validate the mapping by going to Mapping Menu and select the Validate option.

 Step 4: Create a Workflow to move data from one SQL Server to another

 After we finish creating the Mapping, we have to create the workflow for it.
 Power Center Workflow manager provides two approaches to create a workflow.

 In this example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

-This will open Create Workflow window as shown below.
+It opens the Create Workflow window.
 Please provide the unique name (wf_move_from_SQL_to_SQL) and leave the default settings.

 It creates a Workflow for you